FrancescoMonaco/PhDPresentation/slides.md

 - <span v-mark.orange="1"> Setting</span>:
     Hash indices, structures to answer Approximate Near Neighbor Queries, are used for many downstream tasks like clustering, recommender systems or pattern matching.

-    Some hash indices, like PUFFINN*, are data adaptive and don't need have a set of parameters to tune.
+    Some hash indices, like PUFFINN*, are data adaptive and don't have a set of parameters to tune, making them more general.

 - <span v-mark.red="2"> Problem</span>:
-     Data adaptive hash indices are usually slower than the non-adaptive ones during the search operation, we would like to keep the data adaptive property while making it competitive with carefully hash indices.
+     Data adaptive hash indices are usually slower than the non-adaptive ones during the search operation, we would like to reduce search time.

 - <span v-mark.green="3"> Solution</span>:
     We implement a predictor based on clusters and coresets that drives the search of the hash index.
 Saving time during the search operation.